The Day We Start To Die

 I interviewed for a year, but it was a start-up and they weren’t ready to hire salespeople.
 I was looking to leave the software company I worked for and come to this one, as the product was a good fit with what I already knew.
 In fact, it could serve as a friendlier front-end to my current product and I was the perfect person to introduce it to the world, having been the most successful salesperson at my current company.

-When they were ready, they hired three of us, Mehmet, Drew and myself.
+When they were ready, they hired three of us; Mehmet, Drew and me.
 We all had the same offer letter and started the same day.
 But Mehmet’s territory was the whole East Coast except New England.
 Drew had the rest of the country.
 I had New England including greater New York, but not the city itself.
 I protested to the president of the company.
 No way was that fair, but he said salespeople always wanted more territory and just do my job.
 I also was not allowed to hold Hardee’s Food Systems in Rocky Mount, NC.
 They asked me to call as soon as I got to the new company, since they already wanted my new product.
 Mehmet made the call, got the sale and told me they had signed strictly on the basis that I was with this new company.
 I got no credit.

 I also became pregnant a month after joining this little start-up of 15 people.
 I didn’t tell anyone, but did have “morning sickness” all day.
 People at the office became annoyed when I ran to the bathroom to throw up, thinking I was contagious.
 I finally had to confess that what I had, they couldn’t catch!
 It didn’t take long for them to figure things out.
 Within a few months, I felt better and had a few good leads that I pursued.
 I don’t chase my tail.
 I am good at screening out tire-kickers and only chase down leads that I think have potential.
 I am not afraid to ask for the order and am good at closing business.
 I also set up a strategic partnership with Arthur Andersen.